 Jeff Kehoe as the Master of Ceremonies

-OUR DIRECTOROur winter show will be directed by Doris Tropp.
+OUR DIRECTOROur winter show was directed by Doris Tropp.

 HELP US OUT!

 We are always happy to receive cookie donations for our intermissions.
 Contact Pat Hoye at 608-362-6879 if you are willing to bake for us.
 All donations from the intermission refreshments go toward our scholarship fund.
 A special thanks goes out to the bakers for our recent production of Church Basement Ladies: Ruth Atwood, Pat Hall, Sue Kurth, Sue Hess, Judy Paddock, Helen Carroll, Marie Martin, Kathy Vogel, Bev McKittrick, Wilma Jensen, Janet Easland, Helen Flister, Mim Warren, Rita Costrini, and also our hard-working Board of Directors.
 Special thanks also to cookie-table servers Nancy and Taylor Toubl.